Nitrate Isotope Analysis

 - -60 °C chiller is on AND cold -- Plug in the chiller using the brown extension cord coming up out of the cabinet below.
 Use the digital thermometer to verify the temperature is below -40 °C before running.
 If the ethanol appears solid, it needs to be replaced with fresh ethanol.
-To replace the ethanol: remove the water trap, loosen the clamp on the dewar, dump the ethanol into a white dish pan until its room temperature, add fresh ethanol to the dewar.
+To replace the ethanol: remove the water trap, loosen the clamp on the dewar, discard the ethanol into a white dish pan until it is room temperature, add fresh ethanol to the dewar.
 When the discarded ethanol is room temperature, it can be dumped down the sink drain.

 - Helium clean-up liquid nitrogen trap -- This is a loop that is within the large precon liquid nitrogen dewar.
 Be careful when removing it to allow it to thaw between runs.